ock-group/ock-group.github.io/index.md

 ---
 ---

-# AI-Assisted Molecular & Materials Design and Discovery
+# AI-Driven Molecular & Materials Design and Discovery

 The **Ock Research Group** at the University of Nebraska–Lincoln develops artificial intelligence and autonomous systems to accelerate molecular and materials innovation.
 We focus on AI-driven design, autonomous discovery, and scalable modeling approaches to transform how new molecules and materials are created.

-## Research Interests
+## Highlights

+{% capture text %}

 - **Autonomous Materials Design** – AI systems for catalyst design, molecular synthesis, and soft materials.
 - **Foundation Models for Experiments** – Multi-source data analysis (spectroscopy, microscopy) to uncover material properties.
 - **Scalable Chemical Data** – Pipelines for extracting and integrating chemical knowledge from literature and databases.
 {% include section.html %}

-## Highlights

-{% capture text %}

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.

 {%
   include button.html